Using cold to kill bed bugs

-Bed bugs are small bodied insects, but once they infest a home, apartment, hotel, hospital, or other structure, they can quickly become a big problem.
-If you’re researching you’ve probably heard by now that freezing bed bugs a highly effective means to exterminate these pests.
-Pest Management Professionals (PMPs) across the country are using Cryonite to eliminate these critters, and for good reason.
-Our patented carbon dioxide snow kills bedbugs and other pests on contact.
+Bed bugs are small-bodied insects, but they can quickly become a big problem once they infest a home, apartment, hotel, hospital, or other structure.
+If you’re researching bed bugs and cold, you’ve probably heard by now that freezing bed bugs a highly effective means to exterminate.
+Pest Management Professionals (PMPs) across the country are using Cryonite to eliminate these critters, and for a good reason.
+Our patented carbon dioxide snow kills pests on contact.

-Even though we have a great solution to bed bug problems, we understand the curiosity people have over these annoying pests.
-At Cryonite, we wanted to provide you with answers to common questions people routinely ask us when their home or business becomes infested with bed bugs.
+This article will provide you with answers to common questions people routinely ask us when their home or business becomes infested with bed bugs and how Cryonite can help.

 Where do bed bugs come from?